yugabyte/ybm-cli/docs/ybm_api-key_create.md

 ### Options

 ```
       --name string                  [REQUIRED] The name of the API Key.
       --duration int32               [REQUIRED] The duration for which the API Key will be valid.
 0 denotes that the key will never expire.
       --unit string                  [REQUIRED] The time units for which the API Key will be valid.
 Available options are Hours, Days, and Months.
       --description string           [OPTIONAL] Description of the API Key to be created.
+      --network-allow-lists string   [OPTIONAL] The network allow lists(comma separated names) to assign to the API key.
       --role-name string             [OPTIONAL] The name of the role to be assigned to the API Key.
 If not provided, an Admin API Key will be generated.
   -f, --force                        Bypass the prompt for non-interactive usage
   -h, --help                         help for create
 ```

 ### Options inherited from parent commands